-- 1. In the Model Tree, select the Section #x folder. - Click in HOME tab and then Set Camera and select From Selection.
+- 1. In the Model Tree, select the Section #x folder. - 2.
+Click Set Camera and select From Selection.

 Clipping

 Clipping (or double-clipping) is a view created by two planes cutting across parts.
 The clipped portions lying between the two planes are visible and other portions are hidden.
 Clipping doesn't create entities, so nothing new appears in the Model Tree after a clipping operation.
 Clipped views are associated with the active configuration at the time they are created.
 You can toggle the clipped view off and on when its associated configuration is active.
 This mode helps and facilitates the understanding and the manipulation of complex assemblies.